According to the Anti-Phishing Working Group (APWG):

 - Contact the Attorney General Office from the state you reside and log a complaint.

 - Contact the three credit bureaus and place a fraud alert on your SSN (Experian, TransUnion, and Equifax); ask for free credit reports to set as a baseline.
-Details at Defend: Identity Theft.
+Read Recover From Identity Theft for details.

 There are several excellent tutorials to help you spot phishing attempts and learn how to avoid them, and quizzes to test your awareness of various phishing tactics.
 You may wish to check out one or more of the following listed here.